-- Dr. diagnosed ocular surface abnormalities as a possible cause of the patient's transiently blurred vision and recommended lubrication as well as a referral to a primary care evaluation for a hypertension evaluation. - PCP orders MRI to determine the cause of the patient's transiently obscured vision - MRI normal
+- Dr. diagnosed ocular surface abnormalities as a possible cause of the patient's transiently blurred vision and recommended lubrication as well as a referral to a primary care evaluation for a hypertension evaluation. - Pt diagnosed and now treated for HTN @ - PCP orders MRI to determine the cause of the patient's transiently obscured vision - MRI normal

-- o mos later, pt visits ophthalmologist who diagnoses 'narrow angle glaucoma'. - MD examination details normal optic discs, normal retinal nerve fiber layer, and a normal GDx evaluation.
-Threshold perimetry done on this date also normal - Likely MD was using the antiquated term, "narrow angle glaucoma" to connote a potentially occludable angle.
-Intraocular pressure at that visit was not in keeping with true - angle closure.
+- 10 mos later, pt visits ophthalmologist who diagnoses 'narrow angle glaucoma'. - MD examination details normal optic discs, normal retinal nerve fiber layer, and a normal GDx evaluation.
+Threshold perimetry done on this date also normal - Likely MD was using the antiquated term, "narrow angle glaucoma" to connote a potentially occludable angle. - Intraocular pressure at that visit was not in keeping with true angle closure.